 Instead of wearing a suit and tie to your interview, you’re staring down the prospect of showing up in blue jeans and a T-shirt.
 That’s not exactly the best way to impress a potential employer and win the job.

 And if you find out a few days later that your bags have disappeared completely?
-The Chase Sapphire Reserve®’s lost baggage protection may provide up to $3,000 per person, per trip to replace lost items (though only $500 of that total can go toward jewelry and electronics).
+A credit card that offers lost baggage protection can come in handy.